netdisco/netdisco-docker/README.md

 The web frontend is initally configured to allow unauthenticated access with full admin rights.
 We suggest you visit the `Admin -> User Management` menu item, and set `no_auth: false` in `deployment.yml`, to remove this guest account and set up authenticated user access.

-##  Upgrading
+###  Upgrading or Re-deploying

 Pull new images and recreate the containers:

+    docker-compose pull
+    docker-compose down
     curl -Ls --clobber -o compose.yaml https://tinyurl.com/nd2-dockercompose
-    docker-compose pull ; docker-compose down ; docker-compose up --force-recreate --detach
+    docker-compose --profile with-pg-upgrade up --force-recreate --detach

-With our standard `compose.yaml` file (as above), the database schema is automatically upgraded.
+Note carefully the commands used.
+The PostgreSQL database, and Netdisco's schema, will both be upgraded.

 ##  Using an external PostgreSQL database